If you think you may be eligible please speak with your class teacher, the office staff or one of the Senior Leadership Team.

-The provision of Pupil Premium is closely monitored by one of the Assistant Heads within the school who is responsible for liaising with those pupils who are eligible, as well as the staff, to ensure that Pupil Premium is closely monitored.
+At William Harding we have approximately 15% of pupils who are included in our Pupil Premium numbers.
+The provision of Pupil Premium is closely monitored by the Deputy Head within the school who is responsible for liaising with parents and pupils who are eligible, as well as the staff, to ensure that Pupil Premium is closely monitored.

-The quality of teaching and learning is of paramount importance and in order for those pupils who receive the Pupil Premium to achieve well, then the quality of teaching and learning has to be high.
-In this way, all pupils will benefit from a ‘Challenge for all’ approach.
-A significant amount of this year’s funding has been spent on INSET days that focus upon outstanding teaching and aim to create inspired learners.
+The quality of teaching and learning and the standard of the curriculum is of paramount importance and in order for those pupils who receive the Pupil Premium to achieve well.
+In this way, all pupils will benefit from a differentiated curriculum where challenge is provided for all.

-Pastoral support to improve attainment by improving the social and emotional dimensions of learning.
+Pastoral support to improve attainment through supporting the social and emotional dimensions of learning

-Nurture groups ensure that targeted children are supported pastorally and the sessions focus upon improving attitudes to learning, social relationships in school and attainment.
-Sessions are delivered for two afternoons each week by highly trained TAs and the Nurture Room is overseen by a dedicated Pastoral Lead Assistant Head.
+Staff working with pupils ensure that targeted children are supported and the sessions focus upon improving attitudes to learning, social relationships in school and attainment.
+These sessions are planned to meet the pupils needs.
+Staff that may support pupils are teachers, teaching assistants and the Safeguarding team.

-Blocks of one to one counselling sessions are offered to pupils on an individual needs basis.
+One to one counselling sessions are also offered to pupils on an individual needs basis.
 This provision aims to enable children to express their emotions, establish better family relationships and enable children to be supported appropriately within school.

 Meta-cognition and self-regulation skills

-These skills are taught explicitly through next step marking, pupil response to feedback and marking, P4C lessons to encourage independent thinking and learning and use of Bloom’s Taxonomy to support higher-level questioning within lessons.
-PPG has been spent on INSET to support teachers in the implementation of these skills.
+These skills are taught explicitly through next step marking, pupil response to feedback and marking, the encouragement of independent thinking and learning and use of Bloom’s Taxonomy to support higher-level questioning within lessons.

-Interventions delivered by Teaching Assistants (TAs) to provide focused support on a half-termly basis for those pupils where progress is below expectations.
+Interventions delivered by teachers and teaching assistants provide focused support for those pupils where progress is below expectations of attainment or progress.
 Interventions for each pupil are decided on an individual basis, informed by assessment and teacher knowledge of the child.
-Examples of the interventions delivered are Better Reading Partners, First Class@Number maths intervention programme, Springboard maths, Read, Write, Inc one to one tutoring, comprehension groups, Write from the start sessions and Rainbow Road.
+Examples of some of the interventions delivered are Better Reading Partners, First Class@Number maths intervention programme, Springboard maths, Read, Write, Inc one to one tutoring, comprehension groups, Write from the start sessions and Rainbow Road.

 Extended school support

-Facilities such as Breakfast Club, After School Club to support working parents by providing wrap-around care, and subsidised Holiday Club to support more vulnerable children throughout the holidays.
+Subsidised facilities such as Breakfast Club, After School Club to support parents by providing wrap-around care, and Holiday Club to support more vulnerable children throughout the holidays.